jamalmazrui/DisabilityEmployment/ReadMe.md

 Topics addressed include the following:

-* Benefits of recruiting, hiring, and retaining workers with disabilities
+* Benefits of hiring, advancing, and retaining workers with disabilities
 * Reasonable accommodations by industrial sector and disability type
 * Roles of assistive, information, and communication technologies
 * Successful procedures and practices